-Research and material testing expenses for the first quarters of fiscal 2021 and 2020, each in the amount of \$34,000 related to the support of the Company's sandwich panel venture, and development of a new architectural aluminum foam.
+Research and material testing expenses for the second quarters of fiscal 2021 and 2020, of \$31,000 and \$21,000, respectively, related to the support of the Company's sandwich panel venture, and development of a new architectural aluminum foam.
+Expenses for the comparative quarter were reported net of grant funds receivable from the Federal Economic Development Agency for Southern Ontario ("FedDev") under the federal government's Steel and Aluminum Initiative.